 Roderick attended his first DDC at DDC4, and has gone to just about every one since.
 He ran Games Registration from DDC14-22, Games and Events scheduler from DDC19-31, Webmaster and Netrep from DDC25 on, and has been In Charge of "That" from DDC 19 on.

-He is on the Event Team at GenCon, and scheduled their LARPs from 2009-20015; and worked in the Minis area at Kublacon for 10 years.
+He is on the Event Team at GenCon, scheduled their LARPs from 2009-20015 and Forum Moderator from 2016-2024; and worked in the Minis area at Kublacon for 10 years.

 He lives in the Sierra foothills near Yosemite with his wife Ellen, their dog Orpheus, cats Petrucchio and Rosalinda, and more wildlife than you can shake a stick at.